jtovarro/blog/_posts/2024-1-23-ACM-Active-Pasive.md

-# RHACM Active-Passive Hub for Disaster Recovery

-## __Introduction__

 ---
+layout: post
+title: RHACM Active-Passive Hub for Disaster Recovery
+---

+---
-How to configure an active-passive hub cluster configuration, where the initial hub cluster backs up data and one, or more passive hub clusters are on stand-by.
+Through this post we are going to learn how to configure an active-passive hub cluster configuration, where the initial hub cluster backs up data and one, or more passive hub clusters are on stand-by.
 When the active cluster becomes unavailable the passive hub become active restoring passive data and active data to control the managed clusters.

 - OCP v4.6 or above
 - RHACM v2.6